Knetic/wisk/README.md

 ###How do I make skeletons?

 `wisk` accepts any path as a possible skeleton, just make a folder anywhere and `wisk` will use it.
+However, this makes it a little hard to share skeletons.
+So `wisk` also accepts a \*.zip archive.
+Like so;

+    wisk ./skeleton.zip ./cool_project

+`wisk` will unzip the file to a temporary directory, then generate a new project based on the contents of the archive.

 ###How do I know what parameters a skeleton accepts?